barotto/IBMulator/BUILD_WINDOWS.md

 ### Installation
 In order to use the program you'll need to "install" it.
 The install process is not a Windows program installation.
-It's purpose is to organize executables and assets inside a folder from which the program can run.
+Itcd s purpose is to organize executables and assets inside a folder from which the program can run.

 This is the needed directory structure: